Bring Your Own Image (BYOI)

 Bringing Your Own Image

 A critical part of any lift-and-shift cloud migration project is the migration of on-premises virtual machines (VMs) to the cloud.
-You can import your on-premises virtualized root volumes to Oracle Cloud Infrastructure using the custom image import feature, and then launch compute instances using those images.
+You can import your on-premises virtualized root volumes to Oracle Cloud Infrastructure (OCI) using the custom image import feature, and then create compute instances using those images.

-You can import Windows and Linux-based custom images and use them to launch VMs on Oracle Cloud Infrastructure.
+You can import Windows and Linux-based custom images and use them to create VMs on Oracle Cloud Infrastructure.
 Bringing your own image to a bare metal instance is not supported.